Who are advisers and what do they do?

 Who is my adviser?

 Most incoming students are assigned to one of our advisers through Advising & Orientation.
 Your assigned adviser is available for you to schedule appointments with.
+Call or email us if you forgot who your adviser is.

 Other advising services at the UW include Office of Minority Affairs & Diversity (OMAD) Counseling Services, Student-Athlete Academic Services and the University Honors Program.
 As you start to narrow down your choice of majors, or if you're already declared, you will want to start meeting with department advisers.